The 3D kinetic Couette flow via the Boltzmann equation in the diffusive limit: Estimates

 \subsection{Fluid equations with shear force}

 In this subsection, we will derive the energy estimates in the function space $L^1_{\bar{k}}$ for both the steady and unsteady Navier-Stokes equations with shear force.
-We start with the following steady problem
+We start with the steady problem \eqref{ins-s}.
+Then we have